SRA Annual diversity report 2014

-The work we do at the SRA is overseen by a Board, consisting of 15 members, seven solicitors and eight lay people.
-Of the15 board members in 2015, nine are male and six are female; 13 are white and two are black and minority ethnic (BAME).
+Our work is overseen by a board, consisting of 15 members, 7 solicitors and 8 lay people (one of whom chairs the board).
+Of the 15 board members, 9 are male and 6 are female; 13 are white, two are black and minority ethnic (BAME).

 - religion or belief